-A ProAir system can be installed in an existing house.
+A ProAir Mechanical Ventilation with Heat Recovery system can be installed into an existing house.
 When improving insulation levels or doing other improvement works would be a particularly good time to consider installation of an MVHR system.
 If major renovations are being carried out the job is nearly the same as a new build.
 It is generally possible to get the required airtightness level and it is also likely that the insulation will be improved as part of this work.
 If only minor work is being done and a good level of air tightness exists or will be achieved a ProAir system can be installed if access can be provided to all the ceilings in the house.

 In many houses condensation increases after having the walls and loft insulated.
 Condensation will occur on a surface which is cold relative to the surrounding air.
 It can be avoided by extra heating and ventilating the house well.
 Solving condensation problems requires a three pronged approach: